reshufflehq/reshuffle/docs/building-connectors.md

 app.start();
 ```

 When your code calls `monitor.on({type:"server-down"},"server-crashed")`, the connector registers the EventConfiguration provided.
-It registers the handler subscribing to this specific event, and returns the EventConfiguration object:
+Reshuffle then registers the handler subscribing to this specific event.
 ````js
 on(options, eventId) {
   if (!eventId) {